 According to the Fair Labor Standards Act (FLSA), compensatory time cannot be substituted for payment of time and a half for hourly employees in the private sector unless the compensatory time is given in the same payroll period in which overtime was incurred.
 Therefore, supervisors can allow a staff employee to take compensatory time within the same payroll week thereby reducing the number of hours worked to 40 or less.

-Essential staff, such as those employed in the Facilities Office may be called into work on a holiday or a day the College is closed even under circumstances where staff are not regularly scheduled or given advance notice.
-Campus safety supervisors, may be regularly scheduled to work shifts during holidays or when the College and most other offices and departments are closed.
+Essential staff, such as those employed in the Facilities Office may be called into work on a holiday or a day the university is closed even under circumstances where staff are not regularly scheduled or given advance notice.
+Campus safety supervisors, may be regularly scheduled to work shifts during holidays or when the university and most other offices and departments are closed.

 Employees are guaranteed a minimum of 4 hours of work when they are called in.